zeldaret/mm/docs/jp_rev1_research.md

 ## Scope and next steps

-The first two migration milestones are now implemented: Japanese messages use the native text pipeline and the verified Japanese `object_mag` subset has version-specific XML.
+The native Japanese message pipeline and four complete UI segments are now promoted into the JP build path, while the verified `object_mag` subset remains research-only because it is not a complete object definition.
 Remaining work is broader version coverage rather than message-format discovery:

-1. promote verified Japanese UI archives (`title_static`, `memerrmsg`, `locerrmsg`, `parameter_static`, `jpn_daytelop_static`, `do_action_static`) into version-aware asset definitions;
+1. reconstruct the complete Japanese `title_static` layout and model the currently unaccounted tail/layout differences in `parameter_static`;
-2. expand Japanese XML coverage for assets whose layouts differ from US;
+2. complete JP `object_mag` and expand Japanese XML coverage for other assets whose layouts differ from US;
 3. extend `tools/filelists`, code/data matching, and full-ROM build support for `n64-jp-1.1`;
 4. remove the remaining dependency on a US baserom for Japanese asset/audio setup as each subsystem becomes native.